rv178/website/content/posts/writing-a-build-automation-tool.md

 After using GNU Make for automating the build step in my projects, I had this idea of making my own build automation tool like Make.

 I originally wanted to use Makefile-like syntax for the config file but instead settled with [TOML](https://toml.io) after thinking about it for a while.
-I also used Rust to write this since I am familiar with the language.
+I also used Rust to write this since I am kinda familiar with the language.

 Rust has a [TOML crate](https://docs.rs/toml/latest/toml/) for parsing TOML files.
 It also provides support for deserialization and serialization using [serde](https://docs.rs/serde/latest/serde/).